intel-secl/sample-sgx-attestation/README.md

 - Initializing and destroying an enclave
 - Generate Quote Inside enclave
-- Creating a public private key pair inside the enclave and including in the SGX quote a hash of the public key concatenated with a verifier-provided nonce
+- Creating a public/private key pair inside the enclave and including the hash of public key in the SGX quote
-- Verify the SGX quote
+- Verify the SGX quote using SGX Quote Verification Service (SQVS)

 --------------------------------------------------------------------------------